dgamma3/ResourcesForCompetencies/Competencies/Engineering-Craft.md

 ### What it looks like

 ### Resources
 - Pragmatic Programmer
-- Code Complete
+- Code Complete - McConnell

 ## Level 2